Charleston Loitering Lawyer

 - City of Charleston law makes it illegal to loiter in any place under circumstances that warrant alarm for the safety of persons or property.

-- The following may be considered in whether alarm is warranted: fleeing from a police officer; refusing to identify yourself; trying to conceal yourself or some object.
+- Alarm may be warranted when the following occur: fleeing from a police officer; refusing to identify yourself; trying to conceal yourself or some object.

 - City of Charleston law also makes it illegal to loiter in the following specific places: “dwelling areas”; “public restrooms”; “schools & parks”; “buildings”; “restaurants & taverns”; “parking lots”.